Also known as: IUDE, Intrauterine drug exposure or Maternal drug abuse

 Babies born to substance abusing mothers may have short- or long-term effects.
 Short-term withdrawal symptoms vary from mild fussiness to significant issues with irritability, feeding, jitteriness, and diarrhea.
 The diagnosis for babies with clinical findings of withdrawal can often be confirmed with results from drug testing the baby’s urine or stool.

-More significant long-term developmental problems may be seen in babies who are born with growth retardation or various organ problems.
-Infants born to mothers who drink, even in modest amounts, may be born with the fetal alcohol syndrome, which often consists of growth retardation, unusual facial features, and mental retardation.
+More significant long-term developmental problems may be seen in babies who are born with growth or various organ problems.
+Infants born to mothers who drink, even in modest amounts, may be born with the fetal alcohol syndrome, which often consists of growth problems, unusual facial features, and intellectual disability.
 Other drugs may cause malformations of the heart, brain, bowel, or kidneys that can have significant impact on long-term development and outcome.

 WHAT IS THE TREATMENT FOR AN INFANT OF A SUBSTANCE ABUSING MOTHER?